Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 - Import the Weather component into `App.js`
 - Display the new Weather component in `App.js`.

 You're done when all of the work of loading and displaying weather data is removed from App.js, and the Weather component does all the work.
+You can use the example component at the [bottom of this page](#sample-component)

 **Important!** App uses two values on state to accomplish what it does.
 Your new Component will need to support these two values on state.